christoferjh/Mini-Watch-Cleaner/README.md

 ## Files
-For the 3d model files: https://makerworld.com/en/models/1200703-mini-watch-cleaner#profileId-1213699
+For the 3d model files and instructions: https://makerworld.com/en/models/1200703-mini-watch-cleaner#profileId-1213699